stephen/static/city-guide/_cities/sf/2014-06-sightglass.md

 title: Sightglass
 kind: coffee
 ---
 I like the pour-overs here.
+The beans here are lightroast, if you're into making your own coffee.